YagoSanabria/ZaleosBootcamp2/README.md

 ## Luna Asegurado & Yago Sanabria

-Repository with REST-API that reaches to our personal API of weather forects in Docker-compose
+Repository with REST-API that reaches to our personal API of weather forecast in Docker-compose